-To contradict the Rolling Stones…time is NOT on your side.
-Much of our audio history is disintegrating, slowly turning to unrecognizable, unplayable, unusable garbage.
+Time is our enemy: Much of our audio and video history is disintegrating, slowly turning to unrecognizable, unplayable, unusable garbage.

 Even the most well-meaning archivists and dedicated enthusiasts can do irreparable damage by attempting to play original source material without first undertaking proper restoration procedures.
 There are so many steps in the process—so many places for things to go wrong.